hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='install/install-with-docker'>Install using Docker</a>
-<p>Learn how to install Prysm using preconfigured Docker images that ship with every Prysm release.</p>
+<p>Learn how to install Agora-cl using preconfigured Docker images that ship with every Agora-cl release.</p>
 </div>
 <div class='panel'>
 <a href='install/install-with-bazel'>Build from source</a>
-<p>Learn how to build Prysm from source using Bazel.</p>
+<p>Learn how to build Agora-cl from source using Bazel.</p>
 </div>
 <div class='panel section-title'>

 ## How-tos

-<p>This section contains procedural documentation that walks you through <strong>specific tasks related to Prysm</strong>.</p>
+<p>This section contains procedural documentation that walks you through <strong>specific tasks related to Agora-cl</strong>.</p>
 </div>
 <div class='panel'>
 <a href='execution-node/fee-recipient'>Configure Fee Recipient</a>